 Keeping it simple...

-The body's 'core pillar of strength'.
+Think of your rectus abdominis muscles as the body's 'core pillar of strength'.

 Upper attachment to the chest: